fmillion-mnsu/cis350-f24/G_ASSIGN4.md

     ![Screenshot showing target VM with code words and IP](assets/asgn2_target.png)

-    **Take a screenshot of this screen**.
-The four code words on screen are required as part of your submission - not including these code words will result in significant loss of points.
+    **Take a screenshot of this screen** or otherwise note the code words.
+You do not need to submit an actual screenshot of the code words as part of your submission (as you will see later), but the four code words on screen *are* required as part of your submission - not including these code words will result in significant loss of points.

 1. Now, start up your Kali Linux VM.